The TEACH Act

 - The works that fall under the requirements of the TEACH Act cannot be textbook material (see: Fair Use) or specifically developed for online courses.

-- The institution must have posted their copyright policies.
+- The institution must have posted its copyright policies.

 More on the TEACH Act